 Come into the branch to return the Chromebook:

-- A Chromebook checks out for one week and must be returned to the service desk at the branch where it was checked out.
+- A Chromebook checks out for three weeks and must be returned to the service desk at the branch where it was checked out.
 Chromebooks cannot be returned in the bookdrop or to another branch.

 - If not returned on the due date, the Chromebook will be deactivated and a fee will be added to the patron’s library account.